 What is Operational Resilience?

 The term “operational resilience” is defined by the regulators – Bank of England, Prudential Regulation Authority (PRA), and Financial Conduct Authority (FCA) – as the ability to prevent, adapt and respond to, recover, and learn from operational disruption.

-The programme was initiated in 2018 when the regulators published a joint discussion paper on the subject, which at the time expressed concern that firms were not sufficiently prepared to deal with the consequences of significant disruption in the form of cyberattacks and large-scale technological change.
+The operational resilience programme was initiated in 2018 when the regulators published a joint discussion paper on the subject.
+At the time, the regulators were concerned that firms were not sufficiently prepared to deal with fallout from a significant disruption like a cyberattack or large-scale technology change.

-The threats identified in the original discussion paper continue to be relevant; however, 2020 has shifted the focus to organisations’ ability to cope with disruption on a different scale – a global health pandemic that continues to test the limits of business resilience.
+The threats identified in the original discussion paper continue to be relevant.
+Since then, organisations, of course, have had to cope with disruption on a different scale – a global health pandemic that continues to test the limits of operational resilience.